youngo15/problemset5/README.md

 * metabs_by_hbi_heatmap.png is our final figure.
 This figure shows the metabolites according to the HBI of the appropriate patient.
 We calculated the z score for the relative abundance of each metabolite for each patient and then ordered the patients by HBI.
 The heat map is z-scored by column.
 * sort_collate_metabolomics_zscore.csv is a processed version of the data that only includes patient’s with Crohn’s disease and the z score associated with specific metabolites.
 We calculated the z score for the relative abundance of each metabolite for each patient.
 * sort_collate_metabolomics.csv is a processed version of the metabolomics data set that only includes patients with Crohn’s disease who have an associated HBI score in their metadata.
 With this subset of patients, we pulled the patient metabolomic relative abundance data for further processing.
+The x axis includes the specific metabolites, the y axis includes the patient number and the information within the cell contains the relative abundance of the specific metabolite for that individual patient.

 # References